Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 Balancing/Adjustments:
 - Changed Abdulmecid's ideology from Reformer to Ottomanist
 - Adjusted Yugoslav project so only Yugoslav countries are involved
+- Political movements will no longer contribute negative progress to Ottoman identities

 Fixes:
 - Added missing localization for Metaxism content